NethServer/docs/developer-manual/en/nethserver-directory.rst

 Schema and base DN
 ===================

-Following schema are used inside OpenLDAP:
+Following schema are always loaded by OpenLDAP: core, cosine, nis, inetorgperson.

-* always loaded: core, inetorgperson, cosine, corba

-The LDAP tree is always accessible with the following DN: **dc=directory,dc=nh**.
+The LDAP tree is always accessible with the following base DN: **dc=directory,dc=nh**.
 But there is also an :index:`overlay` which maps the domain name to the base DN.
 For example, given the domain *mydomain.com*, the corresponding DN will be **dc=mydomain,dc=com**.